dustinmichels/dustinthecity/content/posts/2024/11/bike-exploration/index.md

 Back in 2020, when I was living in Sweden and (as usual) commuting everywhere by bike I came across a wonderful [animation on reddit](https://www.reddit.com/r/dataisbeautiful/comments/f8nu0c/oc_this_is_how_londons_street_grid_reveals_using/), depicting the poster's five years of biking data in London.
 Bike routes are added onto a black background one by one in rapid succession, combining to make the street grid of the city legible.

 I immediately started recording my own bike rides with Strava.
-I even took more creative routes to make sure I was padding out the grid.
+I even took more creative routes to make sure I was padding out the grid, leading me to reflect on [how measurement can influence behavior](/posts/2020/06/strava-and-design-induced-behavior/).

 At some point I tried making my own version of the map but got stumped and gave up.
 Then I moved to Denver.
 Then I moved to Boston.
 All the while I've been biking and logging my rides.

 I am currently auditing two courses at MIT which deal with spatial data and I've picked up a few useful skills that made me feel ready to try again.
 And this time I was able to produce some zippy little animations!